 Your employees are the voice of your brand.
-If they’re not happy, what kind of message must they be sending your customers?
-Nurturing your employees is a huge step in building a great customer experience.
+Nurturing employees is a huge step in building a great customer experience.
 Encouraging honest, two-way communication not only builds employee morale, but it also gives you key insights into their day-to-day customer interactions.

-Ah, the old 3-clicks rule.
+Ah, the old 3-click rule.
 Do you know it?
-It’s a 25-year-old web design rule that tells us customers will leave a website if they can’t find what they’re looking for within three clicks.
+It’s a classic web design rule that tells us customers will leave a website if they can’t find what they’re looking for within three clicks.
 Well, by now it’s been disproven many times.
 In fact, it probably shouldn’t have been labeled a “rule” in the first place.

 Instead of a specific number of clicks, the ease of a site’s navigation is far more important to user experience.

 Can we translate this web design concept in order to improve customer service overall?
 Sure.
 Make everything easier.